ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

     program](https://www.ietf.org/blog/revised-ietf-sponsorship-program/) was
     then announced on 2 March 2021.
 In the new structure, most opportunities are presented as annual or multi-year commitments with benefits that extend across and beyond meetings.
-In addition there are new values-based categories to support running code, diversity and inclusion, and sustainability.
+In addition, there are new values-based categories to support running code, diversity and inclusion, and sustainability.
 These include programs such as IETF Hackathons, meeting registration fee waivers, and initiatives designed to reduce our impact on